KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **By:** Saizaku\#5569

 **4-Piece thundering fury gives +40% to damage caused by Overloaded, Electro-Charged, and Superconduct.
-We know that elemental mastery provides a multiplier to elemental reactions.**
+We know that Elemental mastery provides a multiplier to Elemental reactions.**

-**Question:** Is the 4 set thundering fury effect additive or multiplicative to the bonus from elemental mastery?
+**Question:** Is the 4 set thundering fury effect additive or multiplicative to the bonus from Elemental mastery?

 [Data](https://i.imgur.com/youmor6.png)